anirvan/yahoo-group-archive-tools/README.md

 * Yahoo says an email is `From: ceo@...`
 * We change that to `From: ceo@ceo123.yahoo.invalid`
-* We add a `X-Original-Yahoo-Groups-Redacted-From:` `ceo@...` header
+* We save the original version in a `X-Original-Yahoo-Groups-Redacted-From:` `ceo@...` header

 ### 3.2.
 Attachments

 The Yahoo Groups API detaches all attachments, and saves them separately.

+#### Our solution

-We do our best to stitch the emails back together, carefully walking through the MIME structure to attach the right attachment at the right place.
+We try stitch the emails back together, navigating through the MIME structure to attach the right attachment at the right place.
 In some cases, we're not able to identify which part an attachment goes, so we end up reattaching it to the whole email.
-In rare cases, we couldn't get the attachment from Yahoo, or they never saved the attachment, so you'll see email bodies that say `[ Attachment content not displayed ]`.
+In rare cases, we couldn't get the attachment from Yahoo, or they never saved the attachment, so you'll see email bodies that say
+`[ Attachment content not displayed ]`.

 ### 3.3.
 Character encoding issues